You are here

 COLLABORATION AND INNOVATION

 Rothamsted Research has a strong history of innovation through collaboration and now holds partnerships with numerous research institutions and universities in over 50 countries.
-The Rothamsted Centre for Research and Enterprise (RoCRE) is a unique hub promoting collaboration and innovation by partnering with commercial agricultural technology businesses.
+Rothamsted Enterprises hosts a unique hub promoting collaboration and innovation by partnering with commercial agricultural technology businesses.
 Rothamsted Research is also a founding member of three UK agri-tech innovation centres that bring together a wide range of public and industry partners, namely Agrimetrics, the Centre of Innovation Excellence in Livestock, and the Centre for Applied Crop Science.

 CORPORATE INFORMATION AND FUNDING